Our outreach department is made up of the Link and Vision Branches.

 During these times, we haven't been able to mentor teams in person as we had planned to in the beginning of the season.
 However, we were still committed to the idea of helping out other teams and embracing the collaborative spirit of FIRST.
 Therefore, we began a series of crash course videos on our YouTube channel, Ink and Metal 5773.
 Our videos are 3 - 10 minutes long and explain concepts related to FIRST such as the function of REV control hubs, how to start your own team, and the design process.
 Each of these videos allow team members to gain a greater understanding of the topic they are researching and to impact anywhere between 30 and 2000 viewers.
 We are currently working on our next set of videos and hope that they can help FIRST teams and individuals in their robotics journey.

-We have created and shared a curriculum-based and interactive program, the shadowing program, for students who were not able to get on our team with the experience necessary to either join a team of their choice in the future or create one of their own.
+We have created and shared a curriculum-based and interactive program, the shadowing program, for students who were deeply interested in robotics but did not have the time to dedicate to a team.
 By getting a walkthrough through this program, they gained a better understanding of the operations of robotics, the optimizations of design, and be able to comprehend the various interfaces of which are in computer science.
-We had an audience of about 40 students, having them rotate between the main divisions of mechanical, code, and outreach.
+Students rotated between the main divisions of mechanical, code, and outreach.
 In addition, they were also given the opportunity to create conceptual ideas and designs that work to assist the community around them.
 By watching the crash course videos during this time, and understand the functionality of the team, they were able to use hands-on activities to understand the intricate machinery in robotics.

 Contact us here: